wuzhixiang88/GA-Projects/README.md

 An English Chess game built using HTML, CSS and Javascript.

 ## <a href="https://github.com/wuzhixiang88/GA_Projects/tree/main/unit2_project">Project 2 - Online Marketplace</a>
-An Online Marketplace for consumers to list their products for sale, just like Carousell, but a much scaled down version.
+An Online Marketplace app for consumers to list their products for sale, just like Carousell, but a much scaled down version.

 The app is built using the MVC architecture, with the 7 RESTful routes and full CRUD features.
 A working version of the app has been deployed on Heroku and can be accessed via the link below.